samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/intro/section-example/README.md

 });
 ```

-Now that we know the difference in Token namin convention, lets create few more tokens:
+Now that we know the difference in Token naming convention, lets create few more tokens:

 ```ts
 /**